 In short, yes!
 The Valpolicella landscape might be sculpted by the vineyards, but the curves of the hills are graced by small villages with stone houses and centuries-old churches, hiking trails, Venetian villas and best of all countless Michelin restaurants.

 Tomorrow, I’ll take you to the village of San Giorgio di Valpolicella.
-A small hilltop village famous for its beautiful Romanesque church and panoramic views that stretch all the way to Lago di Garda Italy’s largest lake!
+A small hilltop village that is famous for its beautiful Romanesque church and panoramic views that stretch all the way to Lago di Garda Italy’s largest lake!